bc-swat/iis-service-start-stop/README.md

 ## Prerequisites

+The IIS services action uses Web Services for Management, [WSMan], and Windows Remote Management, [WinRM], to create remote administrative sessions.
+Because of this, Windows OS GitHubs Actions Runners, `runs-on: [windows-2019]`, must be used.
+If the IIS server target is on a local network that is not publicly available, then specialized self hosted runners, `runs-on: [self-hosted, windows-2019]`,  will need to be used to broker commands to the server.

-Inbound secure WinRm network traffic (TCP port 5986) must be allowed from the GitHub Actions Runners virtual network so that IIS service commands from the runners  can be received.
+Inbound secure WinRm network traffic (TCP port 5986) must be allowed from the GitHub Actions Runners virtual network so that remote sessions can be received.

-Prep the remote IIS server to accept WinRM IIS management calls.
-In general the IIS server needs to have a Web Services for Management, [WSMan], listener that looks for incoming Windows Remote Management, [WinRM], calls.
+Prep the remote IIS server to accept WinRM management calls.
+In general the IIS server needs to have a [WSMan] listener that looks for incoming [WinRM] calls.
 Firewall exceptions need to be added for the secure WinRM TCP ports, and non-secure firewall rules should be disabled.
 Here is an example script that would be run on the IIS server:

   ```powershell
   $Cert = New-SelfSignedCertificate -CertstoreLocation Cert:\LocalMachine\My -DnsName <<ip-address|fqdn-host-name>>